 Q: Is Whoop More Accurate Than a Garmin?

 A: Any vendor chest straps will be more accurate than wrist-worn sensors.
-As I show above in extensive accuracy tests, Whoop is accurate when worn on the bicep.
+As I show above in extensive accuracy tests, Whoop is accurate when worn on the biceps.
 If you are concerned about high levels of accuracy then you will not use ANY VENDOR’s optical HR monitor for sports on your wrist.
 It really is that simple.
 When it comes to resting HR measurements eg whilst at sleep/rest then I’m certainly not convinced of the accuracy of Garmin’s Body Battery and neither are the sports data scientists I know.
 Just because one piece of tech may ‘feel’ right it doesn’t mean that it is right.
-As I said above you should triangulate your felt-readiness with measures of calculated readiness.
+As I said above you should triangulate your felt-readiness with measures of calculated readiness and load-predicted readiness.

 Q: Where is the most accurate place to wear WHOOP?

 A: As of April 20243, I’ve tested most of the alternative wear positions with Whoop.
 Certainly, the biceps are good and I expected that to be the case.
 The calf was also an accurate place but butt-measured HR was somewhat variable when swimming or running.
 My recommendation is to wear it on your biceps.